European Foundation

 Background information

-Under government decree 86/2022 refugees from Ukraine who are under or have applied for temporary protection are entitled to healthcare services.
+Under government decree 86/2022 refugees from Ukraine who are under or have applied for temporary protection are entitled to health-care services specified in the decree.
 A protocol issued by the Ministry for Human Capacities (EMMI) advises general practitioners on administrative procedures for filling in prescriptions for refugees.
 It is in the doctor’s competence to decide if a treatment is necessary for the refugee.
 Beneficiaries not insured under the Hungarian social insurance system (TAJ card) or not have applied for temporary protection are eligible for healthcare services free of charge at a reception centre or at the hospital nearest to their residence

 Content of measure